 In this screen you configure your playlists as well as going straight into present mode.
 Each playlist is saved per user and there is a max of 3 playlists and 10 dashboards per playlist.

-You can also get the unique URL to go directly into this playlist here by clicking on the link icon next to the playlist name.
+You can also get the unique URL to go directly into the playlist by clicking on the link icon next to the playlist name.
 The link will be copied to your clipboard automatically.

 The default rotation time for the dashboard is 2 minutes but you can customize with our 4 options available once you’re in present mode.